rticommunity/gazebo-dds-plugins/src/elevator/README.md

 # Elevator plugin
-Its allows us control an elevator.
-It contains the following subscriber.
+It allows us to manage an elevator.
+It contains the following subscriber:
 * Subscriptions
     * [std_msgs/msg/Int32] - Recieve the next floor of the elevator